iota-community/Shimmer-Governance/The Shimmer Governance Framework.md

 * If a Phase 2 poll is accepted, inform the community by posting about the poll from the [official Shimmer Governance Twitter account](https://twitter.com/ShimmerGov).
 * If the requirements are not met, inform the initiator that the proposal misses specific requirements via a private message and keep the proposal unpublished until the requirements for accepting the post are met.
 * Support the initiator of a proposal if they lack the technical skills to create the executable participation event that will be uploaded to the nodes for a phase 3 Firefly vote.
-* Merge the participation event in the[ Github “participation events” repository](#h-_414-hosting-of-the-participation-events-for-governance-votes-on-github_-54) if approval for phase 3 vote has been granted by two moderators or one moderator and one administrator.
+* Merge the participation event in the [Github “participation events” repository](#h-_414-hosting-of-the-participation-events-for-governance-votes-on-github_-54) if approval for phase 3 vote has been granted by two moderators or one moderator and one administrator.
-* If a phase 2 poll has successfully met all [requirements](#requirements-to-win-a-phase-2-poll-in-the-forum-and-qualify-to-process-to-phase-3-26) to become a phase 3 Firefly vote, publish an [announcement post ](#the-announcement-forum-post-in-phase-3-uses-this-template-29) under the [Phase 3 vote] subcategory following a specific template that includes the unique identifier, the link to the phase 2 discussion, and the time and date when the phase 3 vote begins in Firefly.
-This announcement post is locked from comments and serves only as information to forum users.
+* If a phase 2 poll has successfully met all [requirements](#requirements-to-win-a-phase-2-poll-in-the-forum-and-qualify-to-process-to-phase-3-26) to become a phase 3 Firefly vote, publish an [announcement post](#the-announcement-forum-post-in-phase-3-uses-this-template-29) under the [Phase 3 vote announcements] subcategory following a specific template that includes the unique identifier, the link to the phase 2 discussion, and the time and date when the phase 3 vote begins in Firefly.
+This announcement post is locked from comments and serves only as information to voters.
 * Publish this announcement post from the Shimmer governance Twitter account.
 * Inform one of the IOTA Foundations community managers that a vote in Firefly is planned so that the IF comms department can schedule the social media posts to inform the wider community about the upcoming vote.
 * Move finished or declined proposals (phase 1, phase 2, or phase 3) to a separate subcategory [Proposal Archive] in the forum for ended proposals.
-Proposals moved to the archive will be tagged accordingly [accepted] or [declined].
+Proposals moved to the archive will be tagged accordingly [accepted], [not followed up] or [declined].
 * If a Firefly vote has been conducted, edit the phase 3 announcement post to include a link to the validated results of the vote published on GitHub.
 * Observe the forum and the governance process and propose required adjustments to the [parameters under probation](#specification-parameters-under-probation-38) after consent in the moderator group has been achieved.
 * Prepare the [seasonal vote](#h-_48-seasons_-34) to ratify the new seasonal specification that includes all recently made changes.
-* Moderators will manage discussions during the phases to ensure they are not disrespectful and focus on the proposal topic in a positive manner.
+* Moderators will manage discussions in phase 1 to ensure they are not disrespectful and focus on the proposal topic in a positive manner.
 * If a participant is aggressive during the discussions and continues to add negative comments within a discussion thread, a minimum of 2 moderators and one admin should discuss and ban a member if decided upon.
 Guiding principles are described in the forum's [Terms of Service](https://govern.iota.org/t/terms-of-service/4) that regulate all users' activities.
 They build the foundation for all moderator actions regarding moderation.
 * If a submittal is rejected, a moderator or admin will write a brief (one to three sentence) summary stating how the submittal did not follow guiding principles and/or the defined requirements set for submittals.
 * The forum moderators will only be granted access to the functionalities required to fulfill the above-described tasks in the forums [Governance] section.
 This does not provide special access to other administrative functions or the [Research] section of the forum.